Stupid Love (Lady Gaga song): Concept and development

 The main concept of the clip was bringing different kinds of people together under music and dance.
-It is represented with separate groups of dancers, each forming a unique tribe with a corresponding color and logo – according to the singer, they are the "Kindness Punks" in pink, the "Freedom Fighters" in blue, the "Junkyard Scavengers" in black, the "Government Officials" in red, the "Eco Warriors" in green, and the "Cyber Kids" in yellow.
-The video's choreographer, Richy Jackson, auditioned around 1000 dancers in Los Angeles for the video, with the objective to hire a diverse cast of dancers.
-To highlight the differences between the tribes, he wanted to create different choreography for each of them; he explained: "The black-leather tribe's movement and the way they looked, from a styling perspective, inspired a hip-hop vibe.
-Our yellow tribe is into techy skills, so I thought they should move more abstract and awkward.
-I call our green tribe the House of Climate Change, because they look like a mini house within the [bigger] house, so in that [vein], they needed a voguing style!
-The red and blue tribes... were the strongest, so, no matter what, they'll never break or back down, so the movement had to represent that feeling."
-Richy also added that it was his idea to use sign language for Gaga's tribe, as he really liked the "All I ever wanted was love!" line and felt it required more than dance to express it accurately.
+It is represented with separate groups of dancers, each forming a unique tribe with a corresponding color and logo – according to Gaga, they are the "Kindness Punks" in pink, the "Freedom Fighters" in blue, the "Junkyard Scavengers" in black, the "Government Officials" in red, the "Eco Warriors" in green, and the "Cyber Kids" in yellow.
+The video's choreographer, Richy Jackson, auditioned roughly a thousand dancers in Los Angeles for the video, aiming for a cast that reflected a broad range of backgrounds and styles.
+To emphasize the individuality of each tribe, he developed distinct movement vocabularies for them.
+Jackson said the black-leather group naturally lent itself to hip-hop–influenced choreography, while the yellow tribe's tech-focused aesthetic suggested more angular, abstract movement.
+He described the green tribe as resembling a miniature "house" within the larger narrative, so he gave them a voguing style.
+The red and blue tribes were conceived as the most powerful factions, and their choreography was shaped to convey unwavering strength and confrontation.
+He added that the use of sign language for Gaga's own tribe was his idea, inspired by the lyric "All I ever wanted was love!", which he felt required more than dance alone to express fully.

-"In the 'Stupid Love' video, red and blue are fighting.
-It could decidedly be a political commentary.
-And it's very divisive.
-The way that I see the world is that we are divided, and that it creates a tense environment that is very extremist.
-And it's part of my vision of Chromatica, which is to say that this is not dystopian, and it's not utopian.
-This is just how I make sense of things.
-And I wish that to be a message that I can translate to other people."